glodsky/IdeaQS/README.md

 # IdeaQS
-IdeaMIS 's Desktop version on window
+IdeaMIS 's Desktop version on window by using VB6